 - Clarity grade

-If you do not have a diamond certificate or any paperwork with this information, a local jeweler will normally be able to provide this free of charge.
+If you do not have a diamond certificate or jewelry appraisal with this information, a local jeweler will normally be able to provide this free of charge.
 You do not need to pay for a diamond appraisal.

 Where And How Much It Was Bought For